ngsutils/ngsutils.github.com/modules/bamutils/stats/index.md

                 If a GTF gene model is given, counts corresponding to exons, introns, promoters, junctions, intergenic, and mitochondrial
                 regions will be calculated.

+                Note: For paired-end reads, only the first fragment is counted regardless of the {-all} option above